cagau/nlfem/README.md

 # Build and Install

-In order to use this code you have to meet the following rewuirements
+In order to use this code you have to meet the following requirements
 ## Requirements

 - The **basic requirements** for are the programs `gcc`, `g++, python3-dev, python3-venv`.
 You further need